-8) Eligibility for national matches (Bundesspiele)
+10) Eligibility for national matches (Bundesspiele) and regional finals

-In order to be eligible for the DCB finals of the DCM or T20DM, a player must have played at least two matches in the same competition for his/her club in the current season.
+- a) In order to be eligible for the DCB finals of the DCM or T20DM, a player must have played at least two matches in the same competition for his/her club in the current season. - b) Players who have changed clubs during the season are only eligible for knockout games on a regional level if the player has played at least 50% of the games of the club across all competitions during the current season.
+This does not apply to players who have not changed clubs during the current season.